manhton1992/Garbage-Hunter/README.md

 - `config`: Configuration setting of the app
 - `src/controllers`: Include all routers and controllers of the app
+- `src/helpers`: Include the extern function to solve some problem (sending email, uploading image, response and request form)
+- `src/models`: Include the models of all objects that are used
 - `src/middlewares`: Include all middleware functions of the app
-- `src/models`: Include the models of all objects that are used
 - `src/tests`: Include all tests of the app

 ### Frontend